Pehuen87/nubceo/README.md

 ## My Node.js Express App

-This is a Node.js Express in TypeScript application for managing TV shows and movies.
+This is a Node.js Express in TypeScript application for managing TV shows and movies stored on a MongoDB database.

 ### Getting Started